-Prior to receiving financial aid, applicants must be fully admitted to LBCC as regular students (even if attending less than full time) and must register for classes.
+Prior to receiving financial aid, applicants must be fully admitted to LBCC as regular students and must register for classes.
 These are two separate requirements.

 Student Costs

 Individual costs vary according to course of study, transportation requirements, housing and other factors.
 Examples of average student costs for nine months (three school terms) are: